-Each year, we see our students go on to quality further education institutions across London and in both state and independent sectors.
-We have a scholarship programme with the prestigious Ibstock Place School and each year three of our Y11s are awarded fully funded scholarships to study A Levels there.
+Every year we see our students attain outstanding GCSE results that are well above national average and then go on to study at top further education institutions across London both in the state and independent sectors.
+We have a scholarship programme with the prestigious Ibstock Place School and every year three of our students are awarded fully-funded scholarships to study A Levels there.

-We are a small school and we benefit greatly from being a close, diverse and respect-based community in which pupils are known and nurtured individually.
+We are a small school and benefit richly from being a close, diverse and respect-based community in which pupils are known and nurtured individually.
 Pupils are happy and safe at The Hurlingham Academy and consequently they flourish as learners and make exceptional progress.

-We also take our responsibility to nurture young people seriously and seek to do this properly and carefully.
-We invest time and thought into creating meaningful and impacting enrichment, PSHCE curriculums and pastoral programmes.
-We want our students to be able to think deeply about their own personal development and explore their role as citizens in this ever changing and increasingly complex world.
-We nurture them to embrace their own individual responsibility to their communities and their commitment to bettering them.
+We also take our responsibility and commitment to nurturing our students seriously and seek to do this strategically and carefully.
+We invest considerable time and thought into creating meaningful and impacting enrichment, PSHCE and pastoral programmes.
+We want our students to think deeply about their own personal development and explore their role as active citizens in this ever changing and increasingly complex world.
+We nurture them to embrace their own individual responsibility to their communities and their own personal commitments to bettering them.

-We have an open-door policy.
-Parents are welcome to come in and visit without an appointment.
-Please do take us up on this!
+We have a year-round open-door policy and parents are welcome to come in and visit us without an appointment.
+Please take us up on this!

-For more detailed information about the school, please visit their website: www.thehurlinghamacademy.org.uk www.thehurlinghamacademy.org.uk
+For more detailed information about the school, please visit their website: www.thehurlinghamacademy.org.uk